PhantomBlackOP/Sitemap/README.md

-Sitemp.xml to use on googlesites.
+sitemp.xml to use on googlesites for SEO purposes.